dominikg/tsconfck/docs/benchmark.md

 tsconfck is fully async to ensure best performance in high pressure situations like vite dev-server startup where many files are read and cpu heavy work is going on in parallel.

-This [benchmark](../scripts/bench.js) transpiles microsoft/typescript/src with esbuild.transform after asyncrounusly reading the files and parsing the config in one huge Promise.all.
+This [benchmark](../scripts/bench.js) transpiles [microsoft/TypeScript](https://github.com/microsoft/TypeScript) /src with [esbuild.transform](https://esbuild.github.io/api/#transform) after asyncrounusly reading the files and parsing the config in one huge Promise.all.
 Each task is run in sequence (1 warmup 20 samples) followed by gc and a 5 second wait to ensure they don't interact with each others timings.

 Due to the highly async nature of the tasks, it is hard to measure the exact timings for config parsing alone.